-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-The service array under the Home and Community Based Services (HCBS) STAR+PLUS Waiver (SPW) program is designed to offer home and community-based services as cost-effective alternatives to institutional care in Medicaid certified nursing facilities.
+The service array under the STAR+PLUS Home and Community Based Services (HCBS) program is designed to offer home and community based services as cost-effective alternatives to institutional care in Medicaid-certified nursing facilities.
 Eligible members receive services according to their specific needs, as defined by an assessment process, based on informed choice and through a person-centered process.

-Agencies contracted with managed care organizations (MCOs) provide services to members living in their own homes, foster homes, assisted living facilities and other locations where service is needed.
+Agencies contracted with managed care organizations (MCOs) provide services to members living in their own homes, foster homes, assisted living facilities (ALFs) and other locations where service is needed.
 The services provided are identified on an individual service plan (ISP) and are authorized by the MCOs, as identified in Section 6113, General Requirements for MCOs, and in accordance with the ISP.

-6112 Service Locations for HCBS STAR+PLUS Waiver (SPW)
+6112 Service Locations for STAR+PLUS HCBS Program

-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-All Home and Community Based Services (HCBS) STAR+PLUS Waiver (SPW) services, except minor home modifications, can be provided to members in locations of their choice.
-Nursing services, therapy services, adaptive aids (including dental) and medical supplies may be provided to an SPW member residing in an assisted living facility contracted to provide SPW services.
-Per Title 42 of the Code of Federal Regulations (CFR), Subpart K, Section 441.530(a)(2), the following locations are excluded from HCBS SPW service locations, with the exception of out-of-home respite care:
+All services through the STAR+PLUS Home and Community Based Services (HCBS) program, except minor home modifications (MHMs), can be provided to members in locations of their choice.
+Nursing services, therapy services, adaptive aids (including dental) and medical supplies may be provided to a STAR+PLUS HCBS program member residing in an assisted living facility (ALF) contracted to provide STAR+PLUS HCBS program services.
+Per Title 42 of the Code of Federal Regulations (CFR), Subpart K, §441.530(a)(2), the following locations are excluded from STAR+PLUS HCBS program service locations, with the exception of out-of-home respite care:

-Nursing facilities;
+Nursing facilities (NFs);

 Psychiatric hospitals;